-Couple found dead inside home in apparent murder-suicide
+Couple found dead in apparent murder-suicide identified

-PHILADELPHIA (AP) — Authorities say a man fatally shot his girlfriend and then himself inside their Philadelphia home while their three young children were in the house.
+PHILADELPHIA (AP) — Police have released the names of a man and woman found dead in an apparent murder-suicide in a west Philadelphia home from which three children were rescued.

+Officials said 29-year-old Shanay Brown and 27-year-old Daniel Gordy were pronounced dead after SWAT team members entered the home late Saturday night.

-Police went to the home shortly before 11 p.m.
-Saturday for reports of a man with a gun.
-The officers were told the 28-year-old man had shot his 30-year-old girlfriend and was upstairs along with their children.
+Officers responded to the home earlier after reports that a man had shot his girlfriend and was upstairs along with their children.

-The man didn’t respond to several attempts by police to talk to him, and officers soon removed the children from the home through a rear second-floor window.
-The bodies of both adults were found in the second-floor hallway.
+The man didn’t respond to efforts by police to contact him, so officers retreated to await the SWAT team’s arrival, but they were able to remove the children from the home through a rear second-floor window.

 Most Read Nation & World Stories